roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Cluster management/Scale out or in a cluster.md

 # Scale out or in a cluster {#task_glw_vmg_vdb .task}

-On the Container Service console, you can scale out or scale in the worker nodes of a Kubernetes cluster according to your actual business requirements.
+In the Container Service console, you can scale out or scale in the worker nodes of a Kubernetes cluster according to your actual business requirements.

--   Currently, Container Service does not support scaling in and out the master nodes in a cluster.
+-   Currently, Container Service does not support scaling in or out master nodes in a cluster.
--   Container Service only supports scaling in the worker nodes that are created when you create the cluster or added after you scale out the cluster.
-The worker nodes that are added as existing [Add an existing ECS instance](intl.en-US/User Guide/Kubernetes cluster/Nodes/Add an existing ECS instance.md#) when you create the cluster cannot be scaled in.
+-   Container Service only supports scaling in worker nodes that are added when you create or scale out the cluster.
+These worker nodes cannot be removed either by using the kubectl delete command or through the console.
+Worker nodes that are added to the cluster through [Add an existing ECS instance](intl.en-US/User Guide/Kubernetes cluster/Nodes/Add an existing ECS instance.md#) cannot be scaled in.
 -   When you scale in a cluster, the worker nodes are removed from the cluster in the order that they are added after you scale out the cluster.
 -   You must have more than 1 node that is not manually added to perform scaling in.